spacebiz24/Embedded-C-Basics/Interfacing/README.md

 <em> LPC2148 Trainer Kit </em>
 </p>

-Create folders for each of the experiments with the source file and its circuit diagram

 ## Programs List

 1. Blinking LEDs
-1. 4 Digit counter
+1. 4 Digit Counter
 1. Display a message on the LCD
-1. Keypad interfacing to a 7 segment display - Currently *NOT* working
+1. Keypad interfacing to a 7-segment display - Currently *NOT* working
 1. Signal generator using DAC
 1. Stepper motor ( Theory Only )
 1. ADC ( Theory Only )